-Insights to help launch a successful subscription on Apple Podcasts
+10 insights to help launch and grow a subscription on Apple Podcasts

 1. Launching a subscription grows the total audience.

-When looking at the top 50 subscriptions that had shows with existing audiences on Apple Podcasts, the results are positive.
-On average, the total audience increased in the four weeks after a subscription launch.
+When considering subscriptions, a common question from creators is “how might it affect my existing free listenership?”
+When looking at the top subscriptions introduced for shows with existing audiences on Apple Podcasts, the results are positive.
+On average, the total free listening audience increased in the four weeks after a subscription launch.

 Why?
-Launching a subscription serves as a marketing campaign for the show overall.
-Creators do not face a trade-off between the reach of a show and generating revenue on Apple Podcasts.
+Launching a subscription creates new marketing opportunities for the show overall.
+With Apple Podcasts Subscriptions, creators do not face a trade-off between the reach of a show and generating subscription revenue.

 2. Subscriptions integrated into the largest shows convert the best.

-For creators with multiple shows in a channel, listener adoption improves when subscriptions are integrated into the most-listened-to shows.
-The more listeners that encounter a subscription — including promotions for the subscription in audio, episode notes, and banners — the more free listeners convert to paying subscribers.
+For creators with multiple shows, listener adoption improves when subscriptions are integrated into the most-listened-to shows.
+The more listeners that encounter a subscription — including promotions for the subscription in audio, episode notes, and in-app banners — the more free listeners convert to paying subscribers.

 Put simply: more listeners equal more impressions which equals more subscribers.